mrhaasguy/sermon-manager-for-wordpress/readme.txt

 Sermons can have audio files, as well as pdf, doc, ppt, etc adding to them.
 Video embeds from sites like Vimeo are also possible.

-It will work great out of the box with any theme, but themes can be customized to display content as you like.
+It will work with any theme, but themes can be customized to display content as you like.
+You'll find the template files in the /views folder.
+You can copy these into the root of your theme folder and customize to suit your site's design.
+If you need assistance, just post on the forums at WP for Church.

 Two shortcodes are available to display sermons by speaker or by series.